What is Bail?

 Once bail is granted, the accused would be remanded until the bail bond is executed.
 If the bail offered is not processed within the same day, the accused would be remanded (imprisoned) until his next appearance in Court unless someone agrees to stand bail for him.

-If a person agrees to be the bailor, he/she would have to go to the Bail Centre (Crime Registry, Level 1, State Courts) during its processing hours.
+If a person agrees to be the bailor, he/she would have to go to the Bail Centre (Level 4, State Courts Tower) during its registration hours.
 The accused would be released from remand once the bail is furnished.

 Who can stand as surety?